nuxt/nuxt/docs/content/4.examples/1.app/teleport.md

 ---
-title: "Teleport"
-description: "This example shows how to use the <Teleport> with client-side and server-side rendering."
 toc: false
 ---

+# Teleport

+This example shows how to use the <Teleport> with client-side and server-side rendering.

 Vue 3 provides the [`<Teleport>` component](https://vuejs.org/guide/built-ins/teleport.html) which allows content to be rendered elsewhere in the DOM, outside of the Vue application.